What is a Conservation Area?

 It is often the details on a building, particularly its windows, which give it its character.
 Although you do not need planning permission to replace windows or doors on an unlisted building in a Conservation Area, you should make sure that your alterations are in keeping with the character of the building and the area.
 Unsympathetic changes may spoil the appearance of the historic scene and devalue your property.

 Works, usually excavation works, in certain Conservation Areas may also have archaeological implications.
 Warwickshire County Museum will be able to tell you whether Scheduled Monument Consent is required.

 I want to demolish my unlisted property (or part of it): Do I need any special permission?

 The character of a Conservation Area is often defined by buildings, both listed and unlisted, that together form an important group.
 For this reason Conservation Area Consent is required in many cases should you want to demolish all or a significant part of any building within the conservation area.
 This can include the demolition of outbuildings, walls, fences, railing or gates and in some circumstances, the demolition of part of a building.

-For advice on specific cases or if you wish to undertake partial demolition, you should confirm the current legal position to determine whether Conservation Area Consent is required, by contacting Planning on 01789 260360, or by emailing email@example.com.
+For advice on specific cases or if you wish to undertake partial demolition, you should confirm whether Conservation Area Consent is required, by submitting an application for a Certificate of Lawfulness.

 How do I ensure that my new development proposals enhance the Conservation Area?